-In a GLP compliant EOGRTS conducted in accordance with OECD TG 443, Wistar rats (12/sex/dose) were administered the chemical in feed once daily at, 750, 2100, 7000 ppm (equivalent to 55 mg/kg bw/d males and 58 mg/kg bw/d females, 153 mg/kg bw/d males and 163 mg/kg bw/d females,
+In a GLP compliant EOGRTS conducted in accordance with OECD TG 443, Wistar rats (12/sex/dose) were administered the chemical in feed daily at 750, 2100 or 7000 ppm (equivalent to 55, 153 and 534 mg/kg bw/day for males and 58, 163, and 550 mg/kg bw/day for females).

-534 mg/kg bw/d males and 550 mg/kg bw/d females, respectively) for 10 weeks in the premating period through to the postnatal day (PND) 21.
 At weaning, pups were distributed to different cohorts and were exposed to the same dose levels of the test substance as their parents during their growth into adulthood.
-Cohorts 1A and 1B of this study assessed reproductive performance and Cohorts 2A and 2B focused on neurodevelopmental endpoints.
+Cohorts 1A and 1B of this study were used to assess reproductive performance and Cohorts 2A and 2B were used to assess neurodevelopmental endpoints.
 Animals of Cohort 1B were used for breeding a second generation.